marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/mdpocket_figures/README.md

 All figures show the MDpocket density maps generated from a 1ns simulation of 9N39.

+Cavity rankings are saved under the ranking_cavities.json (geometry-informed) and the mapped_cavities.json (occupancy-informed).

 # overview_frontview.png & overview_backview.png
 Overall pocket occupancy map from representative snapshots highlighting high-density regions (dens isovalue 8, black meshes) and frequent occupancy (freq isovalue 0.5, gray meshes).
 Front view and back view of the mdpocket_analysis_freq.dx file and the mdpocket_analysis_dens.dx file superimposed on the 9N39 protein structure.